Specialist schools in the United Kingdom: England

 In 1994, following the Education Act 1993, widespread school specialisation was introduced, beginning the specialist schools programme.
 John Major announced the introduction of specialist Sports Colleges two years later, citing them as a solution to the lack of weekly two hour PE provision in half of schools.
 By 1997, when Labour entered government, new education secretary David Blunkett and Prime Minister Tony Blair both supported school specialisation.
-In a July 2000 session of parliament, Maidenhead MP Theresa May enquired Blunkett on whether he accepted specialist school statistics, noting that the amount of student A to C grade GCSE results improved by only two thirds of that in non-specialists.
+In a July 2000 session of parliament, Maidenhead MP Theresa May enquired Blunkett on whether he accepted specialist school statistics, noting that the number of student A to C grade GCSE results improved by only two thirds of that in non-specialists.
 Blunkett accepted the negative statistics, using them as a reason why more specialist schools needed to be designated.
 A year later, the new education secretary Estelle Morris published the education paper Schools Achieving Success.
 The expansion of the specialist schools programme was one of the primary agendas of the white paper.
 At around the same time, Tony Blair's spokesman Alastair Campbell proclaimed that the "days of the bog-standard comprehensive" were over.
 Blair wanted the comprehensive system in England to be replaced by a "diversified" specialist school system and it was found in September of that year that specialist schools performed 10% higher than non-specialists in exam results.

 In 2002, Professor David Jesson began researching specialist schools.
 His research concluded with an emphasis of achievement brought by specialists and the approval of government policy to expand them.
 Jesson would be employed by the Specialist Schools Trust in 2003, continuing research and releasing reports on specialist schools annually until 2013.
 Jesson's reports often concluded that specialist schools resulted in better student outcomes.
 It was found that non-selective specialist schools achieved significantly higher results at GCSE results than non-specialist comprehensive schools, that they achieved higher "added value" when prior achievement was taken into account, and that the gains had increased with the length of time the school had been specialist.
 Other studies found that specialist schools performed slightly better at GCSE, particularly benefitting more able pupils and narrowing the gap between boys and girls.